eric-cobb/instruqt-geo-workshop/geo-workshop/02-geo-lab1-workshop/assignment.md

 <details>
 	<summary>Answer</summary>
-5000
+3001
 </details>

-Filter the results for `trimet.vehicleID` `3753`.
+Filter the results for `trimet.vehicleID` `3551`.
+You can do this by clicking the circle-plus icon.
 How many records are there?
 <details>
 	<summary>Hint</summary>
 	<img src="../assets/geo-workshop-discover-vehicleid-filter-query.png" />